auth0/docs/articles/connections/database/custom-db/error-handling.md

 ### Returning errors when using Lock

-If you use [Lock](/libraries/lock), you can [customize the error messages](libraries/lock/customizing-error-messages) that will be displayed by adding them to the dictionary.
+If you use <dfn data-key="lock">Lock</dfn>, you can [customize the error messages](libraries/lock/customizing-error-messages) that will be displayed by adding them to the dictionary.

 ## Troubleshooting Errors